iyke-beezy/hostelWiz/API/README.md

  with the user token in header by first loggin the user in.

+To complete user registration for HostelManager

- POST  these fields ('subscriptionType', 'status', 'startDate') with token in header To http://127.0.0.1:8000/hostelwiz/hostel_managers/0/create_hostelManager/
+ POST  these fields ('subscriptionType', 'status', 'startDate') with token in header To .../hostelwiz/hostel_managers/create_hostel_manager/

+To compplete for customer

- POST just token in header To http://127.0.0.1:8000/hostelwiz/customers/0/create_customer/
+POST just token in header To http://127.0.0.1:8000/hostelwiz/customers/create_customer/

 For Admin ,User is created through django CLI before it is uploaded to the server or just POST request with token in header to

  http://127.0.0.1:8000/hostelwiz/admins_customs/